Nonlocal degenerate parabolic hyperbolic equations on bounded domains: Properties of entropy solutions

 for all $t,s,x,y,\e$, and we may thus use the pair $(\k^\pm,\psi)$ as the constant and test function in \eqref{eq: energyEstimateStepTwo}.
 Doing so, and additionally writing $\varphi$ instead of $\tilde \varphi$ for notional simplicity, we get after integrating over $(s,y)\in M$

-For brevity, we have here suppressed the measure $\dd t\dd x \dd s\dd y$ from the integrals and added sub-indexes to the operators (clarifying in what variables they act) and the domains of integration (clarifying which variables they are parameterized by); here $Q_x$ and $M_x$ are parameterized by $(t,x)$, while $Q_y$ and $M_y$ are parameterized by $(s,y)$.
+For brevity, we have here suppressed the differentials $\dd t\dd x \dd s\dd y$ from the integrals and added sub-indexes to the operators and the domains of integration in line with the notation from Section \ref{sec:AssumptionsConceptMain}.
 We also used the identities $\partial_t\rho_\e=-\partial_s\rho_\e$ and $\nabla_x\rho_\e=-\nabla_y\rho_\e$ and dropped the term on the right-hand side of \eqref{eq: energyEstimateStepTwo} since

 for all $t,x,s,y,\e$.